dragonfly/dragonfly/docs/doc_main_apis.md

 <li> `reporter`: A stream to print progress made during optimisation, or one of the following
   strings `'default'`, `'silent'`.
 If `'silent'`, then it suppresses all outputs.
 If `'default'`, writes to stdout.   </li>
 </ul>
+Alternatively, `domain` and `fidelity` space could be `None` if `config` is either a path_name to a configuration file or has configuration parameters.

 **Returns**:
 <ul>
 <li> `opt_val`: The maximum value found during the optimisation procedure. </li>